Best Outdoor Cooking Gear

 What is the best camp stove for backpacking?

-The Jetboil Flash is the top choice for boiling water quickly with minimal fuel.
-For actual cooking beyond boiling, the BioLite CampStove 2+ burns wood (eliminating the need to carry fuel) and charges your devices via its thermoelectric generator.
-Both weigh under one pound.
+The Jetboil Flash for fast water boiling with minimal fuel.
+If you want to actually cook beyond just boiling, the BioLite CampStove 2+ burns wood (so you don't carry fuel) and charges your devices through its thermoelectric generator, which is pretty cool.
+Both weigh under a pound.

 Can I use regular pots and pans on a camp stove?

-Canister stoves with open burners like the Camp Chef Everest accept any cookware.
+Depends on the stove.
+Open-burner canister stoves like the Camp Chef Everest take any cookware.
 Integrated systems like the Jetboil are optimized for their own pots with heat exchangers.
-For car camping where weight does not matter, bring a cast iron skillet and get restaurant-quality results over a camp stove.
+For car camping where weight doesn't matter, just bring a cast iron skillet -- you'll eat like a king.

 What is the most versatile outdoor cooking setup?

-For car camping, a two-burner propane stove paired with a 12-inch cast iron skillet and a pot covers breakfast, lunch, and dinner.
-The Camp Chef Everest provides consistent heat output.
-For backyard cooking, the Ninja Woodfire does grilling, smoking, and air frying in one compact unit.
+For car camping, a two-burner propane stove plus a 12-inch cast iron skillet and a pot covers breakfast, lunch, and dinner.
+The Camp Chef Everest gives you consistent heat.
+For the backyard, the Ninja Woodfire handles grilling, smoking, and air frying in one compact package.

 How do I keep food cold on multi-day camping trips?

-The YETI Hopper Flip 12 keeps ice for 2-3 days in moderate temperatures.
-Pre-chill the cooler and use block ice instead of cubed ice for longer cooling.
-Freeze meats solid before packing, and keep the cooler in shade.
-For week-long trips, a hard cooler like the YETI Tundra 45 maintains ice for 5+ days.
+The YETI Hopper Flip 12 holds ice for 2-3 days in moderate temps.
+Pre-chill the cooler, use block ice instead of cubed (it lasts way longer), and freeze meats solid before packing.
+Keep the cooler in shade.
+For week-long trips, step up to a hard cooler like the YETI Tundra 45 -- it'll hold ice for 5+ days.